learn-co-curriculum/dsc-set-up-aws-iam/README.md

 ![aws_access_2](./assets/aws_access_2.png)

-Make sure to save your Access Key ID and Secret Access Key somewhere save, or download to save it.
+Make sure to save your Access Key ID and Secret Access Key somewhere safe, or download to save it.
 This will be the only time you'll be seeing it.

 ### Setting up the environment

-Create a new file in `~/.aws/credential` on terminal and paste the details.
+Create a new file in `~/.aws/credential` on the terminal and paste the details.

 ![aws_access_3](./assets/aws_access_3.png)